shelbyspees/intro-to-tracing-slos/slides.md

 ```

 ^ and then our condition for "good" says it shouldn't error.
-we're not currently tracking how long provisions take since there are machine-side provision steps that aren't directly orchestrated by ProvisionDeviceJob.
+we're not currently tracking how long provisions take because there are a few machine-side provision steps that aren't directly orchestrated by ProvisionDeviceJob.
-we have work in progress to capture that data separately
+we have work in progress to improve our instrumentation and capture that in our trace data separately, so we're planning to update our SLI when that lands
+nobody ever said bare-metal observability would be easy.

 # you can do this!